Healthy and Safety

 Press and Promotional Tickets

-Brighton Fringe will allocate up to 10% or eight complimentary tickets (whichever is lower) per session to the press on your behalf unless otherwise requested on the registration form.
+Brighton Fringe will allocate up to eight complimentary tickets per session to the press on your behalf unless otherwise requested on the registration form.
 Workshops are exempt, and participants will be contacted and informed directly of any press interest.
 Multiple requests for tickets will be at the discretion of the participant.
 If we require tickets for other promotional offers we will contact you directly before doing so unless you have requested otherwise on the registration form.

 Arts Industry Tickets